Buenos Aires | Taxi to a Tango

 As I sat with my glass of wine, wondering what I was going to do there for an hour and a half while everyone else was eating, I started to wonder what the other milonga, at Confiteria La Ideal, would have been like.

-Impulsively, I got up, said I’d be back (not entirely sure that I would), and walked out–hopping into another taxi.
+Impulsively, I got up, said I’d come back (not entirely sure that I would), and walked out, hopping into another taxi, to check it out.

 I walked into the lobby of Confiteria La Ideal, where a woman sat at a little table, selling tickets to “the show.”